 How about coverage by the state of Colorado?
 Colorado has no general coverage for hearing aids except in two cases:

 What about the VA?
 Prior to the Bush Administration, the Department of Defense and Veteran's Affairs (DOD/VA) only allowed veterans with carefully scrutinized direct military related hearing loss to receive hearing aid services.
-However, during the Iraq war, the Bush administration changed this policy so anyone who ever served in the military at any time, regardless of the length of service, could receive hearing aid benefits - essentially, free hearing aids for life if you ever served in the military.
-Service-connected hearing loss does make sense to provide "limited and defined compensation."
-However in my opinion, many of the hearing and/or tinnitus problems for which many veterans are receiving compensation and benefits are primarily related to aging, (i.e., non-service-connected noise-induced hearing loss), recreationally-induced hearing loss, and/or family history (genetics), and not military experience.
-While these hearing aids may be free to vets, their hearing aids are not free to us tax-payers and they're expensive.
-Naturally, the hearing aid manufacturers have found the VA a convenient way to "dump" their over-supply of hearing aids, including their most premium -, most expensive - hearing aids.
-The waste is so widespread that if veterans have minor problems with their hearing aids or don't like their hearing aids, the VA/DOD simply issues them a new pair, again, at significant taxpayer expense.
-President Obama did not change this VA policy and it's unlikely President Trump will be more scrupulous toward providing totally free hearing aids for aging veterans; again, this is at the uncontrolled expense of us, the US taxpayers.
-On the positive side, many vets who recognize this inappropriate use of VA benefits choose to pay for their hearing aids privately, thereby allowing vets who really need the care to receive it.
+However, during the Iraq war, the Bush administration changed this policy so basically anyone who had ever served in the military at any time (even for one day) could receive hearing aid benefits - FREE for life.
+Really?
+Direct service-connection for hearing loss is clearly justified allowing for "limited and defined compensation."
+However, many of the hearing and/or tinnitus problems for which many veterans are receiving compensation and benefits for are related to aging, non-service related noise exposure, recreationally-induced hearing loss (such as hunting), and/or family history of hearing loss, rather than direct military exposures.
+While these hearing aids may be free to vets, they are not free to us tax-payers and they're expensive.
+Naturally, the hearing aid manufacturers have found the VA a convenient way to "dump" their over-supply of hearing aids.
+The waste is so widespread that if veterans have even minor problems with their hearing aids or don't like their hearing aids, the VA/DOD simply issues them a new pair, again, at taxpayer expense.
+Presidents Obama and Trump did not change this VA policy and it's unlikely to change under President Biden.

 *Professionals charging Medicare for testing when the purpose is associated with the selection of hearing aids are committing Medicare fraud.
 Medicare.gov is your best source for information.